harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence.md

 * Cache Intelligence is currently supported for the following.
   - [Harness Cloud](/docs/continuous-integration/ci-quickstarts/hosted-builds-on-virtual-machines-quickstart) build infrastructure
-  - Basel, Maven, Gradle, Yarn, and Node frameworks
+  - Bazel, Maven, Gradle, Yarn, and Node build tools

 * Harness Cloud can cache up to 2GB of data per account.
 All pipelines in the account can use the same cache.
 * Cache retention window is 15 days, which resets whenever the cache gets updated.